The Colleen Bawn (1911 American film)

-The Colleen Bawn is a silent 1911 American romantic drama film based on the 1860 play of the same name.
+The Colleen Bawn is a 1911 American silent romantic drama film based on the 1860 play of the same name.
 A secret marriage leads to murder.
-It and the play are based on the actual 1819 murder of 15-year-old Ellen Scanlan.
+The story is based on the actual 1819 murder of 15-year-old Ellen Scanlan.

-Prints of this film survive in the National Archives of Canada, and the George Eastman House Motion Picture Collection has one reel.

 Cast

 Production

 The film was shot in Beaufort, County Kerry, Ireland, during the summer of 1911.

+Preservation

+A 1914 re-release print of the film is held by the National Archives of Canada, and the George Eastman Museum Motion Picture Collection has one reel.